 Data analytics is playing an increasingly important role in understanding and optimizing various aspects of our lives, from urban planning to sports performance.
 By analyzing large datasets, researchers and practitioners can gain valuable insights into how distances like 100 meters impact people's behavior, health, and overall well-being.

-For instance, urban planners can use data on pedestrian traffic patterns to identify areas where sidewalks need to be widened or crosswalks need to be added.
-Public health officials can analyze data on access to parks and green spaces to assess the impact on physical activity levels.
+Take this case: urban planners can use data on pedestrian traffic patterns to identify areas where sidewalks need to be widened or crosswalks need to be added.
+On the flip side, public health officials can analyze data on access to parks and green spaces to assess the impact on physical activity levels.
 And sports scientists can use data on athlete performance to develop more effective training programs.

 Tips and Expert Advice for Visualizing 100 Meters